 State the purpose of mid-cycle and end-of-cycle assessment.

-Explain when a Plant Performance Summary must be developed and what types of information are included in the plant performance summary as discussed in Sectionof IMC 0305.
+Explain when a Plant Performance Summary must be developed and what types of information are included in the plant performance summary as discussed in Sections 07.03.b (mid-cycle review preparation) and 07.04.b (end-of-cycle review preparation) of IMC 0305.

 State the purpose of the action matrix and describe the five different plant performance designations.